The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 Researchers in~\cite{Chall-Jour028} focused on 5G-IoT networks with SDN/NFV, blockchain-based vulnerability detection, and mitigation paradigm is provided.
 The five planes that make up this concept are the 5G infrastructure plane, data plane, blockchain plane, control plane, and application plane.
 This architecture aims to protect users from their sensitive data via Blockchain-based lightweight Security in the 5G/B5G enabled SDN/NFV cloud of IoT.

-The authors' of study~\cite{Chall-Jour029}promise to speed encryption and to search.
+The authors' of study~\cite{Chall-Jour029} promise to speed encryption and to search.
 A lightweight built edge-aided searchable public-key encryption as ESPE used outsourced public-key encryption with keyword search as PEKS and hidden structures in its models.
-This is a Lightweight Secure Searching for Industrial IoT (IIoT) Devices.
+This is a Lightweight Secure Searching scheme for Industrial IoT (IIoT) Devices.

 Researchers ~\cite{Chall-Jour031} focused on the decentralized multi-authority attribute-based encryption for Cloud-Aided IoT.
 CloudIoTSecurity is a quality model and technique to evaluate security in Cloud IoT applications aligned to ISO 25040, which is a help to assess security step by step towards the discovery of security concerns and, therefore, the improvement of these applications.
-These work to minimize attacks by protecting data and privacy, reliability.
+These work to minimize the risk of attacks via protecting the, privacy and the reliability of the data.

-In~\cite{Chall-Jour032}, the authors proposed to communicate compensation related to the authenticity of the location by workers to minimize the loss.
+Cloud IoT networks are dynamic and need a dynamic form of access control over the data that is encrypted in communication.
+In~\cite{Chall-Jour032}, the authors proposed to communicate compensation related to the authenticity of the location by workers.
+This is to minimize the effectiveness of collusion attacks.
 Indeed, it is a secure, efficient revocable large Universe multi-authority Attribute-Based Encryption for Cloud-Aided IoT.
+Using the random oracle model the authors were able to show the proposed scheme is a secure for of access control for encrypted data.

-Another work,~\cite{Chall-Jour033}, introduces an autonomic trust management system for cloud-based, highly dynamic IoT applications and services.
+Another work,~\cite{Chall-Jour033}, introduces an autonomic trust management system for Cloud-based highly dynamic IoT applications and services.
 We are becoming increasingly conscious of the importance of removing the influence of a third party's malevolent recommendation and defamatory practices on evaluation findings.

-Research in \cite{Chall-Jour040}, LH-ABSC is a lightweight ABSC method that uses ciphertext-policy encryption (CPABE) and key-policy attribute-based signature (KPABS).
+With IoT having such a large amount of data it is more and more important to have a secure place to store it, such as a cloud.
+To keep data secure on the cloud the research in \cite{Chall-Jour040} propose LH-ABSC, a lightweight ABSC method that uses ciphertext-policy encryption (CPABE) and key-policy attribute-based signature (KPABS).
+Fog nodes are used to reduce computing overhead in the scheme.
+The authors provide an in-depth analysis to show the security of the system.

 \paragraph{Access Control}\mbox{}